ISISComputingGroup/ibex_bluesky_core/doc/fitting.md

 ```py
 from ibex_bluesky_core.callbacks.plotting import LiveFit
 ```
-**Note:** that you do not *need* `LivePlot` for `LiveFit` to work but it may be useful to know visaully how well the model fits to the data.
+**Note:** that you do not *need* `LivePlot` for `LiveFit` to work but it may be useful to know visaully how well the model fits to the raw data.

 ## Configuration

-Below is a full example showing how to use standard `matplotlib` & `bluesky` functionality to fit a model to a scan, using LivePlot and LiveFit.
+Below is a full example showing how to use standard `matplotlib` & `bluesky` functionality to apply fitting to a scan, using LivePlot and LiveFit.
 The fitting callback is set to expect data to take the form of a gaussian.
 ```py
 import matplotlib.pyplot as plt
 from ibex_bluesky_core.callbacks.plotting import LivePlot, LiveFit